chrislattman/blogging-project/docs/git/index.md

     ```
 - This ensures compatibility with Unix-like OSes, which use Unix (LF) rather than Windows (CRLF) line endings

-These `git` settings will be cached, so you only have to do this once.
+These Git settings will be cached, so you only have to do this once.

-## Initializing a git repository
+## Initializing a Git repository

 ### To download an existing repo using SSH (recommended):